 - Feeling confused, anxious and restless, or sleepy.

 - Pain in the back just below the rib cage.
 This is called flank pain.

 Some people may not have any symptoms.
-And for people who are already quite ill, the problem that's causing the kidney failure may be causing other symptoms.
+And for people who are already quite ill, the problem that's causing the kidney injury may be causing other symptoms.

-Acute renal failure is most often diagnosed during a hospital stay for another cause.
-If you are already in the hospital, tests done for other problems may find your kidney failure.
+Acute kidney injury is most often diagnosed during a hospital stay for another cause.
+If you are already in the hospital, tests done for other problems may find your kidney problem.

 Blood and urine tests can check how well your kidneys are working.
 A chemistry screen can show if you have normal levels of sodium (salt), potassium, and calcium.
 You may also have an ultrasound.
 This imaging test lets your doctor see a picture of your kidneys.

 Your doctor or a kidney specialist (nephrologist) will try to treat the problem that is causing your kidney injury.
 Treatment can vary widely, depending on the cause.
 For example, your doctor may need to restore blood flow to the kidneys, stop any medicines that may be causing the problem, or remove or bypass a blockage in the urinary tract.

 At the same time, the doctor will try to:

 - Stop wastes from building up in your body.
 You may have dialysis.
 This treatment uses a machine to do the work of your kidneys until they recover.
 It will help you feel better.